What is “greige”?

 Find out if Mega Greige will work in your space with a Samplize square found here.

-Accessible Beige is the most popular beige at Sherwin Williams, and it is actually a greige.
+Accessible Beige is the most popular beige paint color at Sherwin Williams, and it is actually a greige paint color.
 Accessible Beige is a warm paint color that heavily favors beige, but has a touch of gray in it, keeping it from looking too brown.

 Accessible Beige has a LRV of 58, meaning that it reflects a good amount of light.
 Accessible Beige is a good color the common areas of a home, but is a slightly less current shade of greige than the others on the list.